However, we often cannot change a script that’s been approved, so there are performance techniques we can use.

 30-second commercials quickly became the standard, but 15-second and one-minute slots are still common.

-More recently, platforms like YouTube and Hulu have transformed the advertising landscape.
+More recently, social media platforms like YouTube and streaming platforms like Hulu, Netflix, Amazon, Disney, and Apple have transformed the advertising landscape.

-YouTube ads, for example, can be as short as six seconds.
+YouTube ads, though, can be as short as six seconds.

-With many users looking to skip the ad as soon as possible, marketers are forced to develop new ways to pique viewers’ interest.
+To encourage the viewers to continue watching or click on the shorter ad, marketers are forced to develop new ways to pique viewers’ interest.

 The right length for a TV commercial depends on several factors including your product, brand image, goals, and the channel or platform you’re advertising on.